-If you knew an epidemic was coming to your community and that it would claim hundreds of thousands of lives, you would be concerned, wouldn’t you?
+If you knew a deadly epidemic was coming to your community, you would be concerned, wouldn’t you?
 Well, that epidemic is already here.
-And it claims up to half-a-million patients in the United States and Canada every year.
+And it claims hundreds of thousands of patients in the United States and Canada every year.
 Many times that number are severely injured, even permanently disabled.
 The cause?
 Medical errors in the hospital setting.

 Medical errors harm patients at every care function